 Citizenship of (or residence in) one of the three ING partner countries: Spain, UK or

-A working knowledge of the Linux/UNIX operating systems and the IRAF astronomical
+A working knowledge of the Linux/UNIX operating systems and astronomical data-reduction software.

 The duration of the studentship is one year, usually starting at the end of September.